codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 url="/images/getting-started/quick-start-k8s/after-deployment.png"
 alt="Codefresh K8s deployment"
-caption="Codefresh K8s deployment (click image to enlarge)" max-width="80%"
+caption="Codefresh K8s deployment (click image to enlarge)" max-width="70%"
 %}

 Once the deployment is complete, you will also see the public URL of the application.
-You can visit it in the browser and see the application running
+You can visit it in the browser and see the application running.

  {% include
 image.html